Key Things To Know Before Markets Open On Tuesday

-The Indian benchmark indices are likely to see a positive start on Tuesday as indicated by the Nifty Future on the Singapore Exchange.
-SGX Index traded 53 points or 0.33 per cent higher at 16,228.50 on Tuesday.
+The Indian equity benchmark is likely to open on a negative note on Tuesday as indicated by the Nifty futures on the Singapore Exchange.
+The SGX Exchange was down 39.5 points or 0.24 per cent at 16,607.

+The BSE Sensex on Monday surged to a four-week high of over 1,000 points, whereas Nifty 50 Index ended above 16,600.

 Asian Markets